capactio/website/blog/2021-12-13-maintainers-interview.md

 **Mateusz:** As I said, we try to make Capact as easy as possible.

 Here is the thing: it's challenging to make it easy for the end-user, as gluing different tools together requires a lot of flexibility from our platform.
 It's not possible to gather all use-cases and implement them at once.
 We need to deliver that iteratively.

-Currently, we're in the process of locating the areas that will be worked on first.
+If you have ideas for where we should go next, we'd love to hear them!

 Personally, I like that this project is complicated and makes you rack your brain.
 We want to solve problems that are not trivial.
 We also try to strike a balance between the productization and the open-source side.